microsoftgraph/microsoft-graph-devx-api/README.md

 ## How to use The endpoints
 This API makes use of Swagger UI to expose its endpoints for end user consumption.
 Some Protected resources are accessed only after a successful OAuth2 authentication with Azure AD

+### Register an application with Azure AD
+1. Navigate to the Azure portal [app registrations](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps) page and click on **New registration**.
+1. Provide a suitable name, e.g. *GE-API-SwaggerUI*.
+Under **Redirect URI**, select *Web* and paste this value: *https://graphexplorerapi.azurewebsites.net/swagger/oauth2-redirect.html*.
+Select **Register**
+1. In the **Overview** blade, copy the Application (client) ID and paste it somewhere you can easily get to.
+You will use it during authorization on Swagger UI.
 1. Navigate to: https://graphexplorerapi.azurewebsites.net/swagger/index.html

 ## License